Jørgen Vig Knudstorp: LEGO career

 and university researcher at Aarhus University.
 In 2004, he was selected as the company's next leader.
+He was the second person from outside the family of Ole Kirk Christiansen to lead the company (the first one being Vagn Holck Andersen between 1973 and 1979), and is widely credited with turning it around from failure.

 Under Knudstorp's tenure, LEGO's yearly income went from a loss to drawing a notable profit.
 In 2016, the company experienced a 600% increase in turnover, from 6.3 billion to 37.9 billion.
 In December 2016, it was announced that Knudstorp would step down as CEO of LEGO, and instead take the position of chairman of the group.
 He was succeeded by Bali Padda.

 Positions outside Lego

 In January 2017, Starbucks nominated Knudstorp to its board of directors.
 He joined the board of Merlin Entertainments in 2019.

 Personal life

 Knudstorp is married to a medical doctor, Vanessa, with whom he has four children.